Skip to Content

 Bentley G Appearance and Circumstance (2003)

 Appearance and Circumstance is the beginning of the HFA model - it details a new way of seeing miasms and compares to other miasmatic models.
 The book contains photo examples of facial features, the first HFA feature chart, cases, miasmatic themes, the colour model and the polychrest remedies.
+The HFA online course includes new ideas since this book was written.
+This book can be read either before starting the course or alongside the classes.

 Bentley G Homœopathic Facial Analysis – A companion guide to